Dubai Municipality reserves public beaches for families during Eid Al Adha holiday

 PHOTO

-- The new circular seeks to regulate the number of visitors and the turnout on beaches, ensuring that families can enjoy the beaches in Dubai during the Eid holiday.

-- The Municipality will allocate a 140-member safety and rescue team with advanced logistics equipment to enhance beach safety and a 65-member field control team to organize beach operations, ensuring top security and safety standards for beachgoers.

-Dubai, UAE: In a move to enhance the city’s appeal and ensure a high quality of life for residents and visitors, Dubai Municipality has announced that all the public beaches affiliated will be exclusively reserved for families during Eid Al Adha holiday.
+DUBAI - Dubai Municipality has announced that all the public beaches affiliated will be exclusively reserved for families during the Eid Al Adha holiday, in a move to enhance the city’s appeal and ensure a high quality of life for residents and visitors.
 This initiative reflects the Municipality’s commitment to incorporating entertainment and tourism amenities to boost the Emirate’s attractiveness.

 The eight public beaches supervised by Dubai Municipality in the emirate, which are reserved for families, including Khor Al-Mamzar Beach, Cornish Al-Mamzar, Jumeirah 1, Jumeirah 2, Jumeirah 3, Umm Suqeim 1, Umm Suqeim 2 and Jebel Ali Beach.